rebecca1230/IntrotoIM/midtermProject/journal.md

 ## Feb 20 Saturday
 Today, I did the following three tasks:
   1. Reviewed the map function to see how that may allow me to create paddles.
   2. Checked out the codes of some games created by others on https://openprocessing.org/curation/25/
   3. Discovered the code for the game *Catch the Flag* worth learning.

 **Reflection**
 Seeing how the *Catch the Flag* game did not have players use the mouse, I am inspired to have both players using keys to be fair for everyone.
 Player 1 will use the key "WSAE" as "up, down, left, right", whereas Player 2 will use the actual "up down left right" keys for playing.

 ## Feb 21 Sunday
 Today, I went through coding concepts that might be of use, such as:
-   a) Basic functions such as arrray and for loop.
+   1. Basic functions such as arrray and for loop.
-   b) kepPressed();
+   2. kepPressed();

 ## Feb 22 Monday
 <p align="center">